 Aligner Cutouts for Bonded Buttons

 This technique involves making semi-circular cutouts in the aligners so buttons or other similar auxiliaries can be bonded to the teeth.
 The buttons work as anchorage for an elastic that is attached to the buttons, (for example, one placed on a tooth in the maxillary arch and another on a tooth in the mandibular arch).
-The elastics pull the teeth into a certain direction (depending on where the buttons are placed) and is most commonly used to correct Class II and Class III malocclusions.
+The elastics pull the teeth in a certain direction (depending on where the buttons are placed) and is most commonly used to correct Class II and Class III malocclusions.